EVEN Function (Table of Contents)

 - We can directly enter the number for the parameter and need not specify the cell reference.

 - It always rounds up for positive numbers, but it will round down for negative numbers, but the more negative it will be

 Result is :

 This has been a guide to EVEN Function.
-Here we discuss the EVEN Formula and How to use EVEN Function along with an example and downloadable excel template.
-You may also look at these useful functions in excel –
+Here we discuss the EVEN Formula and How to use the EVEN Function, along with an example and downloadable Excel template.
+You may also look at these useful functions in Excel –